Skip to content

 • Denning Society of Lincoln’s Inn

 Hugh is regularly asked to deliver lecture and seminars to clients and professional associations on issues arising across his practice areas.
-Details of upcoming events, topics and Hugh’s availability can be obtained from the practice management team at [email protected].
+Details of upcoming events, topics and Hugh’s availability can be obtained from the practice management team at [email protected] or the marketing team at [email protected].

 Portfolio Builder